garciagimenezangel/Python/ESYRCE/processing/README.md

 - CRS must be 'EPSG:23028' for layer z28 and 'EPSG:23030' for z30

 - Some blocks (noticed in the data of 2015) need some cleaning of geometries in order to be able to apply the dissolve operation.
-This cleaning is performed in QGIS using Processing>Delete holes
+Therefore the dissolve operation and the cleaning for that year (2015) is performed in QGIS (cleaning using Processing>Delete holes)

-- After applying all or some of these scripts to the ESYRCE data, other additional operations might still be necessary to create the rasters for its ingestion in k.LAB.
-The following operations were quite straigthforward to do in QGIS, so I didn't implement them in Python:
-	- create centroids of the (dissolved) polygons
-	- interpolate centroids using Grid(Linear)
-	- mask the interpolated rasters using administrative boundaries and some additional clipping to avoid areas where no points are available
+- After mergeSplitted.py: the process of getting the metrics finished, and we should have a shapefile with a value per (block, year).